-Call for Buhari’s resignation unnecessary – ACF - Nigeria Today
+Call For Buhari’s Resignation Unnecessary – ACF - Nigeria Today

 “The call by Aisha Yusuf co-convener of BBOG for President Buhari to resign is therefore unnecessary, misplaced and not in tune with the provisions of our 1999 constitution,” the forum stated.

-The post Call for Buhari’s resignation unnecessary – ACF appeared first on The Nation Nigeria.
+The post Call For Buhari’s Resignation Unnecessary – ACF appeared first on leadership.ng.

 Do you something awesome to share with the world?
 Click here to share